dxw/contracts/agreements/general-cyber.md

     4. If the Goals are changed during the work, dxw cyber reserve the right to provide a new Order Summary, with different Fees payable for the Work.
 Our agreement to the updated Goals will be contingent on your acceptance of any associated change in Fees.

-    5.  dxw cyber may review and revise the Fees associated with the Order Summary annually on anniversary of the commencement date.
+    5.  dxw cyber may review and revise the Fees associated with the Order Summary annually on the anniversary of the commencement date.
 Where this happens, dxw cyber will send you an updated Order Summary.

     6. The Order Summary is not a specification nor a commitment to produce specific deliverables; it is a commitment to provide the Team for the amount of time defined in the Order Summary.